galmes2u/pwa-homework-helper/README.md

 - Close the standalone browser window containing the PWA
 - Delete the PWA from your hard drive
 - Kill the server session running in VS Code
 - In Chrome, go to localhost:3000, the app may or may not open again.
-If it does, open up the dev console, go to Application -> Service Works and click the Unregister Worker link.
+If it does, open up the dev console, go to Application -> Service Workerss and click the **Unregister Worker** link.

+Everything below comes from the curriculum README.

 ## Mock-Up